Laser Gum Depigmentation in Miami, FL (Gum Bleaching)

 Frequently Asked Questions About Laser Gum Depigmentation

 No, the laser gum depigmentation procedure is typically not painful, and any discomfort can be managed with numbing agents.
-Most patients experience only minor swelling, redness, and sensitivity after the procedure.
+Most patients experience only minor swelling, redness, and sensitivity after the treatment, making it a manageable option for those seeking gum whitening.

 No, bleaching does not typically damage the gums.
 However, it is important to follow instructions provided by your dentist when using whitening products and to avoid over-bleaching, as this can cause irritation and sensitivity.